bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-release-notes.md

 This release adds the following new capabilities.

   * **Breakout Rooms** - Instructors can now group and place students into breakout rooms for a given period of time.
-The insturctor can also monitor activity in the breakout rooms with a one-button click to join the audio of any breakout room.
+The insturctor can also monitor activity in the breakout rooms with a one-button click to join the audio of any breakout room (see [video](https://www.youtube.com/watch?v=q5N-lcocJss)).

   * **Closed Captioning** - BigBlueButton now supports live captioning during a session for students with hearing disabilities.
-After the session finishes, the live captions will appear as subtitles in the recordings.
+After the session finishes, the live captions will appear as subtitles in the recordings (see [video](https://www.youtube.com/watch?v=vDpurrMgal0)).

   * **Faster Desktop Sharing** - The desktop sharing is faster and now captures the cursor.
-It also runs again with Chrome browser.
+It also runs again with Chrome browser (see [video](https://www.youtube.com/watch?v=xTFuEvmEqB0)).

   * **Ubuntu 16.04 64-bit** - BigBlueButton now installs on Ubuntu 16.04 64-bit.
 It also includes the latest version of red5 and FreeSWITH 1.6.